 Provides a basic understanding of medical terminology using a word-building approach based on the systems of the human body.
 Prefixes, suffixes, word roots, combining forms, special endings, plural forms, abbreviations, and symbols are included in the content.
 Emphasis is placed on spelling, definition, usage, and pronunciation.
-Prerequisites: RD30 or RD90 and WR30 or WR90, or designated placement test scores.
+Prerequisites: RD90 and WR90 (WR91 substitutes for both RD90 and WR90), or designated placement test

-AH101 3 credits Medical Assistant: Administrative
+AH101 3 credits Medical Assistant I: Administrative

 Covers a variety of front office topics for medical assistants including communication skills and office professionalism, teamwork and critical thinking skills, work ethics and time management, and diversity and cultural sensitivity.
-Also includes an overview of medical assisting, recordkeeping, documentation through EPIC (electronic health records software), and clinic management.
+Also includes an overview of medical assisting, record-keeping, documentation through EPIC (electronic health records software), and clinic management.
 Students will be responsible for knowing about medical law, patients' rights, HIPAA, and bioethics as related to medical assisting and medical clinics.
 Billing and coding, how to schedule patients, and triage for patient check in are also included, as well as basic medical terminology in Spanish.
 The American Association of Medical Assistants (AAMA) certification standards are integrated throughout the course.
 Prerequisite: Admission to the Medical Assistant program.
-Offered fall and spring terms.

-AH102 3 credits Medical Assistant: Clinical
+AH102 3 credits Medical Assistant II: Clinical

 Covers back office topics for medical assisting such as how to communicate effectively with patients including active listening and dealing with difficult patients, and how a patient's brain reacts to illness and how that influences communication.
 Appropriate personal protective equipment and infection control, including the infection cycle of bacteria and viruses, is also included.
 Several specific infectious diseases will be discussed.
 Students will learn how to collect a patient's history, check patients into a clinic, and prepare them for their appointments or procedures.
 Instruction on patient care, taking vitals, treatment and diagnosis assistance, and giving medication will be addressed, as well as how to perform specific screening tests.
 There will be a review of the EHR and EPIC computer programs, and emergency plans with OSHA, MSDS and safety in the clinic.
 Prerequisite: Admission to the Medical Assistant program.
-Offered fall term.

-AH103 3 credits Medical Assistant: Specialty
+AH103 3 credits Medical Assistant III: Specialty

 Covers specialty clinic front and back office topics for medical assisting including how to effectively communicate with geriatric and young children in the medical setting.
 Students will learn about the challenges involved in working with patients with varying brain capacity and function and how to best communicate treatment to them.
 Nutrition and its effects on patients' brains will be discussed as well as how to integrate it into a treatment plan.
 This class also focuses on teaching students about the many types of specialty clinics and how they differ from each other in treatment and diagnosis.
 Students will also learn how to perform specialty clinical lab techniques as well as various WAIVE testing.
 Also introduced are 12-lead electrocardiography training and x-ray imaging as well as surgical set up and sterilization techniques.
+Finally, students will learn about clinic management and human resources.
 Prerequisite: Admission to the Medical Assistant program.
-Offered winter term.